 Applicants to the program must meet these requirements:

-- Hold a Class A teacher's certificate
+- Class A teaching license

 - Two letters of reference with evidence of leadership potential